Skip to main content

 Taverham Mill is a great place to get outdoors and spot wildlife- including highland cows!

-One of Norwich’s lesser-known green spaces, Taverham Mill (adults £6, children £4, family tickets £17) is a picturesque 100-acre nature reserve.
+Another of Norwich’s best kept secrets.
+Taverham Mill (adults £7, children £5, family tickets £18) is a picturesque 100-acre nature reserve.
 With four lakes, an old weir and mill pool, grassland and wildflower meadow, and woodland, it’s a tranquil spot for anglers and nature lovers alike.
-Keep your eyes peeled and you might spot a bird of prey soaring overhead or colourful butterflies flitting past!
+Keep your eyes peeled and you might spot a bird of prey soaring overhead or butterflies flitting past!

 10. Walking and Watersports at Whitlingham Country Park